 Having searched the Internet several times to find out how to get coverage

-, I ended up feeling rather confused.
+information out of clang, I ended up feeling rather confused.
 I’m sure I’m

 not the only one.
 The reason for the confusion is fairly simple; clang